DXD-8 Universal Clock

 - NTP Server & NTP Client

 - PTP Grandmaster or PTP Slave (w/ PTP option)

 - Synchronizes to a legacy reference, a PTP network or GPS

 - Generates TOD Time Code (w/ DXD/LTC option)

 - Available options: PTP (v2, v1, AVB) , LTC, GPS, OCXO

 IEEE 1588 Network Sync

 The optional PTP firmware supports PTP V2, PTP V1 (Dante) and gPTP (AVB).
-The DXD- 8 can be a PTP Grandmaster or a PTP Slave Clock.
-Precision Time Protocol (PTP) has been broadly adopted by manufacturers as the network synchronizing standard, which means that the DXD-8 can work in a number of systems.
+The DXD- 8 can be a PTP Grandmaster or a PTP Slave.
+Precision Time Protocol (PTP) has been broadly adopted as the network synchronizing standard, which means that the DXD-8 can work in a number of systems.
 Several PTP profiles are included: AES67, SMPTE 2059 and gPTP.